jackdhaliwal/LFChallenge/README.md

 3. Run the "Main.java" class.

-4. You will be presented a menu via console and will be asked to enter your choice (1, 2, 3, 4 or "q" respectively) to execute the required functionality.
+4. You will be presented a menu via console and will be asked to enter your choice (1, 2, 3, 4 or "q"[quit] respectively) to execute the required functionality.

 EXAMPLE: